getsentry/sentry-docs/src/wizard/java/spring.md

 ---

 <Alert level="info">
     There are two variants of Sentry available for Spring.
-If you are using Spring 5, please use `sentry-spring` ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring)).
-If you are using Spring 6, please use `sentry-spring-jakarta` instead ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring-jakarta)).
+If you're using Spring 5, use `sentry-spring` ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring)).
+If you're using Spring 6, use `sentry-spring-jakarta` instead ([GitHub](https://github.com/getsentry/sentry-java/tree/master/sentry-spring-jakarta)).
 </Alert>

 <Alert level="info">